 CodaBow is an American manufacturer specializing in carbon fiber bows.
 It proposes about fifteen ranges of violin, viola and cello bows.
 Each of them addresses a specific need for instrumentalists.
 They follow a technical progression in terms of bowing movements, nuances, arm gestures, etc. Up to a professional level that will influence the choice of the bow according to the musician’s preferences and playing style.

 For example, CodaBow designed the Joule bow specifically for electric violinists.
 A lot of musicians have adopted it, including Jonathan H. Warren and Matt Bell!

 The Joule has been designed to perfectly vibrate with all the strings of an electric violin which can have from 4 to 7 strings.

 In fact, the lower the string, the larger diameter will be, and the more difficult it will be to make it vibrate and obtain a proper responsiveness.
 The Joule is slightly heavier to allow a greater pressure on the strings.

 And the distribution of its weight is accentuated on the tip of the bow to obtain a better responsiveness on the lower strings.
 It is also stiffer in order to suit more rhythmic musical styles (rock, pop, etc.).
 You can watch below the Joule presentation by Jonathan H. Warren.

 CodaBow bows are available in our store.
 They exist in versions suitable for violin, viola, cello and some are specific to double bass.
-We don’t offer every model, but we can get them for you on request.

 Our opinion between wooden bows and carbon fiber bows